GOKUL05102003/sentence-construction-tool/README.md

 # Sentence Construction Tool 🎯

 This is a React-based quiz application built for the **CA MONK Frontend Internship Assignment**.
-The app allows users to construct meaningful sentences by filling in the blanks using drag-and-drop, all under a timer constraint.
+The app allows users to construct meaningful sentences by filling in the blanks, all under a timer constraint.

 ## Application link

 - https://sentence-construction-tool-five.vercel.app/

 ## 🚀 Features